Scope of application

 ADR Mediation Regulations in Consumer Matters

 Art.
-1 - Regulation on consumption - Scope of application
+1 - Regulation on consumer matters - Scope of application

-The Regulation adopted by the Conciliation Body Concordia et Ius srl in matters of Consumption, complies with the Consumer Code Legislative Decree 6 September 2005, n.206, and in particular the provisions of Art.
-141 quater, Part V, Consumer Associations and Access to Justice – Title II bis - Out-of-court resolution of disputes, which is intended to be referred to in this Regulation and Decree n.
-150 of 24 October 2023.
+The Regulation adopted by the Conciliation Body Concordia et Ius srl in matters of consumption complies with the Consumer Code, Legislative Decree no. 206 of 6 September 2005, and in particular the provisions of Art.
+141 quater, Part V, Consumer Associations and Access to Justice – Title II bis - Out-of-Court Dispute Resolution, which is hereby deemed to be referred to, and Decree no. 150 of 24 October 2023.

-The Conciliation Body Concordia et Ius srl, has its registered office in Palermo in Via G. Sciuti, n.
-180, Cap.
-90144, tel: 39 091 7725986 fax: 39 091 7725972, with email info@concordiaetius.it and Pec concordiaetius@mypec.eu, is insured with Allianz Professional Liability Insurance Policy n.
-253111508, has the following VAT number 01996100507 and is registered at n.
-809 of the Register of Conciliation Bodies and at n.
-427 of the List of Training Bodies held at the Ministry of Justice; is registered in the List of ADR Bodies of the Communications Regulatory Authority (AGCOM), with Directorial Determination 1/2023 of 3 May 2023; is registered in the List of ADR Bodies of the Transport Regulation Authority – (ART) with Prot. no. 24676/2023; is registered in the List of ADR Bodies – (ARERA) at no. 2/DACU/2023; is registered on the ODR Platform managed by the European Commission, having been notified to the latter by the Ministry of Business and Made in Italy (MIMIT).
+The Conciliation Body Concordia et Ius srl, has its registered office in Palermo at Via G. Sciuti, n.
+180, Postcode 90144, tel: 39 091 7725986 fax: 39 091 7725972, by email info@concordiaetius.it and certified email concordiaetius@mypec.eu, is insured with Allianz Professional Liability Insurance Policy n.
+253111508, has the following VAT number 01996100507 and is registered at no. 809 of the Register of Conciliation Bodies and at no. 427 of the List of Training Bodies held by the Ministry of Justice; is registered in the List of ADR Bodies of the Italian Communications Regulatory Authority (AGCOM), with Directorial Decision 1/2023 of May 3, 2023; is registered in the List of ADR Bodies of the Transport Regulation Authority – (ART) with Prot.
+No. 24676/2023; is registered in the List of ADR Bodies – (ARERA) under no. 2/DACU/2023; is registered on the ODR Platform managed by the European Commission, having been notified to the latter by the Ministry of Business and Made in Italy (MIMIT).

-The disputes for which it is mandatory to attempt Mediation in Consumer Matters at an accredited Body are:
+The disputes for which it is mandatory to attempt consumer mediation at an accredited body are:

 ● Disputes relating to the supply and contracts of gas for heating and cooking use